Journal of Australian Indigenous Issues

 The Journal of Australian Indigenous Issues (JAII) is a quality interdisciplinary academic journal publishing refereed articles in all areas of Australian Indigenous Studies.
 It was formed in 1998.
 We invite submission of manuscripts for both the double-blind refereed articles section and for the commentaries section.

-The JAII is published four times a year.
+The JAII is published semiannually.
 The views expressed by contributors do not necessarily reflect the views of the Editor, Australian Indigenous Editorial Board or Publisher.
-The JAII is published by Swinburne University.
+The JAII is published by the Moondani Toombadool Centre at Swinburne University.
 The ISSN is 1440 – 5202.